/i//SUN_RED.GIF

 • Cover up.

-Wear long pants and shirts with sleeves.
-If the sun can't get to you, it can't damage your skin.
+For extended times when being in the sun, wear long pants and shirts with sleeves.
+If the sun can't get to you, it can't damage your skin

 • Wear a hat.